Bisects all the way down

 whatnot.

-Examples of other complex projects are firefox
+Examples of other complex projects are firefox, gcc, glibc

-and … complete linux
+and … complete linux distributions!

-distributions tend to have frequent incremental
+Rolling release linux distributions tend to have frequent incremental

 updates where each update produces mostly working system.
 And when